Skip to main content

 Behind on Your Mortgage Payments?

-If you are a homeowner and in a difficult financial situation, or financial hardship suffered from a job loss, and you fall behind making your monthly mortgage payments.
-Contact your mortgage servicer as early as you can.
-Most lenders are willing to work with customers it believes are acting in good faith.
-You can avoid the foreclosure process.
+If you’ve missed mortgage payments, contact your mortgage servicer as early as you can.
+Most lenders are willing to work with customers acting in good faith.
+This way, you can avoid the foreclosure process even when you’re in delinquency beyond the due date grace period.

 If you have late payments, consider discussing the following foreclosure prevention options with your loan servicer: